mterhar/honeycomb-opentelemetry-java/examples/README.md

 - Clone or download the entire repo, as they rely on local code instead of Maven Central
 - Add environment variables (or system properties)
-- From the spring-agent, spring-sdk, or spring-agent-only directory run `../../gradlew bootRun`
+- From the spring-agent, spring-sdk, spring-agent-only, or spring-agentless-auto directory run `../../gradlew bootRun`
 - `curl` the endpoint to get a response and see data in Honeycomb.

 ### spring-agent